Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

-The next corollary describes properties of canonical Thurston obstructions for critically fixed Thurston maps.
+The following corollary of Theorem \ref{thm: crit-fix-decomposition} describes properties of canonical Thurston obstructions for critically fixed Thurston maps.
 In particular, it shows that every critically fixed Thurston map can be canonically decomposed into homeomorphisms and critically fixed rational maps.